mph-/lcapy/doc/circuits.rst

 ============

 Lcapy can only analyse linear time invariant (LTI) circuits, this includes both passive and active circuits.
+The circuits can be created using a netlist_ specification or by combinations of components (see :ref:`networks`).

 Time invariance means that the circuit parameters cannot change with time; i.e., capacitors cannot change value with time.
 It also means